THOMASELOVE/500-classes-2023/class03/README.md

 4. Schematics for other Propensity Methods in “simple” studies
 5. An Introduction to The SUPPORT / Right Heart Catheterization Study
 6. Lab 1 (How did it go?)
+    - The Answer Sketch for Lab 1 is posted to our Shared Google Drive.

 ## References from Today's Class